jlfwang/dsportfolio/Blog.md

 ---
 layout: page
-title:
+title: Blog
 permalink: /blog/
 order: 3
 ---

-# This is a place for all the blogs...
+This is a place for all the blogs...